Data model

 Traceable evolution

-Version control and stewardship make changes transparent over time
+Version control and stewardship make changes transparent and comparable over time

-The CROSS data model is built from Semantics (meaning: "what is this variable?") and Taxonomy (standardised indices: "where/when/when does it refer to?").
+The CROSS data model is built from Semantics (meaning: "what is this variable?") and Taxonomy (standardised indices: "where, when, and to what does it refer?")

 Semantics

-Variable description and context to assure different model represent the same quantity
+Shared meaning and context to ensure variables represent the same quantity across models.

 Unit of measurement for consistency